Irakli Azarovi

-Irakli Azarovi (ირაკლი აზაროვი; born 21 February 2002) is a Georgian footballer who plays as a left-back for Serbian side Red Star Belgrade and the Georgia national team.
+Irakli Azarovi (ირაკლი აზაროვი; born 21 February 2002) is a Georgian professional footballer who plays as a left-back for Ukrainian Premier League club Shakhtar Donetsk and the Georgia national team.

+Azarovi has won the Georgian, Serbian and Ukrainian top league trophies five times in a row.
+He has also been recognized as the Erovnuli Liga Defender of the Year and best young player of the season.

 Club career

 Dinamo Tbilisi

-Born in the Georgian capital, Tbilisi, Azarovi joined the historically most succesdull club in the country, and, a magnet to local talents, FC Dinamo Tbilisi, at age of 10.
-He trained regularelly in the youth teams of the club all the way until 2019 when he debuted for the Dinamo first team.
-Playing mostly as a reserve, he made 7 appearances in 2019, and 5 in 2020 season, comtributing in both for Dinamo to win the Georgian national title.
+Born in the Georgian capital, Tbilisi, Azarovi joined Dinamo Tbilisi, aged 10.
+He trained regularly in the youth teams of the club all the way until 2019 when he debuted for the Dinamo first team.
+Playing mostly as a reserve, he made seven appearances in 2019, and five in the 2020 season, contributing in both for Dinamo to win the Georgian national title.

 Dinamo Batumi

-In 2021, FC Dinamo Batumi was betting strong and bringing quality reinforcements, so Azarovi made a move that earned him much more play time and becoming a regular in the starting line-up, resulting in a successful season crowned with a 2021 Georgian championship.
+In 2021, Dinamo Batumi was betting strong and bringing quality reinforcements, so Azarovi made a move that earned him much more play time and becoming a regular in the starting line-up, resulting in a successful season crowned with a 2021 Georgian championship.
 This also made him became a regular call in the Georgian national team, resulting in a widespread interest from clubs from abroad.

 Red Star Belgrade

 Soon, after a half season with Dinamo Batumi in the 2022 season, Serbian club Red Star Belgrade brought Azarovi to their ranks.
 In December 2022, he was announced as a top 10 most talented left-backs in world football.

+Azarovi made 21 league appearances for the club, who clinched the league title this season.
+This success made him a four-time champion at the age of 21.

+Shakhtar Donetsk

+On 22 August 2023, Ukrainian club Shakhtar Donetsk announced signing Azarovi on a five-year deal.
+He played 32 matches in all competitions and with Shakhtar winning the Premier League and the national cup added two more titles to his tally.

+Following this season, Azarovi joined the list of top five highest valued Georgian players.